aspose-html/Aspose.HTML-API-References/english/net/aspose.html.accessibility/guideline/_index.md

 ---
 title: Guideline Class
 second_title: Aspose.HTML for .NET API Reference
 description: Aspose.Html.Accessibility.Guideline class.
 Guidelines - the next level after principles.
 There are not testable but outline frameworks and general goals that help authors understand success criteria and better apply the techniques.
-Guidelines are a list of acceptance criteria with type RuleDirectory/
+Guidelines are a list of acceptance criteria with type RuleDirectoryCriterion
 type: docs
 weight: 40
 url: /net/aspose.html.accessibility/guideline/
 ---
 ## Guideline class

 Guidelines - the next level after principles.
 There are not testable, but outline frameworks and general goals that help authors understand success criteria and better apply the techniques.
-Guidelines are a list of acceptance criteria with type RuleDirectory/.
+Guidelines are a list of acceptance criteria with type RuleDirectory{Criterion}.

 ```csharp
 public class Guideline : Rule